dotnet/csharplang/proposals/pattern-const-expressions.md

 // switch expression arm
 var p = b switch
 {
-    // always true, no warning/error
+    // 'a is c' is always true, no warning/error about the expression a is c => 1,
-    a is c => 1,
+    _ => 2,
 };
 ```